-If a birth certificate is not provided at registration, the school should:
+If a birth certificate is not provided at enrollment, the school should:

 - Inform the legal custodial parent(s) or guardian(s) enrolling the student that an original or certified copy of the student’s birth certificate or other reliable proof must be provided within 30 days, and:

 - Enroll the student.
-There is no need to send the legal custodial parent(s) or guardian(s) registering a kindergarten student without a birth certificate to Planning and Enrollment prior to enrolling the student.
+There is no need to send the legal custodial parent(s) or guardian(s) registering a kindergarten student without a birth certificate to Planning and Enrollment.

 - If the legal custodial parent(s) or guardian(s) enrolling the student provides an original or certified copy of the birth certificate within 30 days, compliance has been achieved.